rjkviegas/skills-workshops/process_review/README.md

 - a timer for when you're observing someone write code.
 - a set of process cards.

-#### How do I get involved?
-Use this link to see the schedule and book yourself into one https://makers-process.youcanbook.me/

-**NB:** Spaces are limited — it’s first come, first serve.

 ## Individual

 You don't need to attend a process workshop to benefit from this.
 Recording your own screen while you write some code is a useful tool to help you improve your development process.